A Man Did His Taxes As His Female Friend Fell Asleep In His Bed And It's Caused A Heated Debate

 Twenty-three-year-old Michelle Gallahan (left) is a Texas college student currently spending a semester abroad in Sydney.
 That's where she met Jessica Lipsey, 21, another fellow American student abroad who's now one of her roommates.
 While the two have just met, a single moment that's bonded them is now causing a heap of passionate and enraged opinions online.

-Here's what happened: Over the weekend, Gallahan went out with a few friends, including a recent friend she met named Kevin, who's also an American student abroad.
+Here's what happened: Over the weekend, Gallahan went out with a few friends, including a recent friend she met named Kevin Franco, who's also an American student abroad.

-Gallahan told BuzzFeed News she ran into her new friend Kevin at a party that the two of them happened to leave around the same time.
+Gallahan told BuzzFeed News she ran into her new friend Franco at a party that the two of them happened to leave around the same time.
 She and Kevin got into a nice conversation about sharing their experiences abroad, and since she lived far away, he offered that they stop at his place so she could sober up and they could continue their conversation.

-"I would have felt bad if she walked home and fell or got hurt along the way," Kevin said.
+"I would have felt bad if she walked home and fell or got hurt along the way," Franco said.

 The two chatted in his room until about 5 am, they said, when Gallahan began dozing off in Kevin's bed.

-That's when, according to Kevin, he decided to leave his own room and allow Gallahan to sleep in his bed and do something "productive" instead, he told BuzzFeed News.
+That's when, according to Franco, he decided to leave his own room and allow Gallahan to sleep in his bed and do something "productive" instead, he told BuzzFeed News.
 Gallahan fell asleep for less than two hours.

 Advertisement

 Now, when she relayed this seemingly simple and nice moment with her new roommate Lipsey, Lipsey told BuzzFeed News she thought the story was "so funny" that she tweeted about it.
-In her tweet, she said Kevin was not "trash" because he worried Gallahan "would think he took advantage of her" if he'd stayed in the bed with her.
+In her tweet, she said Franco was not "trash" because he worried Gallahan "would think he took advantage of her" if he'd stayed in the bed with her.

 In the days following this tweet, Lipsey has been met with a litany of responses, both in fervent support and attack.
-The particularly angry ones are from mostly men who resented her implication of Kevin's responsibility in the scenario, and called her "sexist" for it.
+The particularly angry ones are from mostly men who resented her implication of Franco's responsibility in the scenario, and called her "sexist" for it.

 Lipsey estimates that 50% of the responses to the tweet, and directly to her, are in this vein of reasoning.